 - Incompatible Response Method (Edwin Guthrie, 1930s) – After identifying the cue that triggers a bad habit, whenever that cue occurs, compel the learner to engage in more acceptable activity that cannot coexist with the bad habit.

 - Threshold Method (Edwin Guthrie, 1930s) – After identifying the cue that triggers a bad habit, expose the learner to that cue at a level too low to trigger the habit.
 Without ever exceeding the threshold that triggers the habit, gradually increase the intensity the cue over time, until the cue reaches its full strength.

-- Recency Principle – the assertion that, when a fixed set of stimuli recurs, an organism will repeat whatever it did when it last encountered that set
+- Recency Principle (Recency Effect) – the assertion that, when a fixed set of stimuli recurs, an organism will repeat whatever it did when it last encountered that set